-To prevent major injuries, always make sure to double check hazardous materials and ensure they have the right labeling.
+To prevent major injuries, always make sure to double check hazardous materials and ensure they have the right labelling.

-An improperly labeled hazardous item can lead to accidents and injuries.
-As a result, make sure you verify the labeling, storage, and shipping of any hazardous material.
+An improperly labelled hazardous item can lead to accidents and injuries.
+As a result, make sure you verify the labelling, storage, and shipping of any hazardous material.

 12. Check storage protocols

 Ensure your warehouse is following the proper storage protocols for different types of inventory.
-This includes storing flammable, combustible, and hazardous materials in the right environment to minimize danger.
+This includes storing flammable, combustible, and hazardous materials in the right environment to minimise danger.

 13. Inspect the loading bay